 - Mark Cuban didn’t take a vacation for seven years while starting his first business

 - Arnold Schwarzenegger claims to have trained on average three to five hours a day for six days a week during his bodybuilding career.

 - Isaac Newton spent hundreds of hours working on his ‘Philosophiæ Naturalis Principia Mathematica’ a book that set the foundation for many concepts in classical mechanics.

-A growth mindset is one that believes its potential is malleable, and able to be expanded through doing the necessary work.
+A growth mindset is one that believes its potential is malleable and able to be expanded through doing the necessary work.
 This mindset is crucial for success because it can motivate you to push your boundaries in order to find out your true potential.
-Failure is not seen as failure, but instead is seen as progression for those with a growth mindset.
+Failure is not seen as a failure but instead is seen as progression for those with a growth mindset.
 Each failure allows them to better understand their craft, and to improve.

 Steven Spielberg was rejected by the University of Southern California School of Cinematic Arts multiple times.
 His growth mindset allowed him to learn from his failures, and to push through with his craft.
 Steven Spielberg is responsible for many blockbuster movies that were filmed in the past four decades.
 According to Forbes, Steven now has a net worth of $3.6 billion dollars.
 Now that’s Mastery.